Join StarRocks Community on Slack

 - Supports online elastic expansion and contraction, and can automatically load balance

-- Support high concurrent analysis queries
+- Supports high concurrent analysis queries

 - Compatible with MySQL 5.7 protocol and MySQL ecology